WindfallLabs/TigersForever/README.md

 ## ABOUT:
-The default config creates a folder hierarchy for use with a Tigers Forever project:
+This script and related config files builds a `.template` folder with:
+* a geodatabase containing the datasets and featureclasses described in `datasets.ini`
+* an Excel tracking file
+* any other sub-folders as specified in the `config.ini` file (default: Maps, Extras)
+This template is then copied and renamed for each raster in the input raster GDB (in `config.ini`).
+Example folder hierarchy:

 * root/                 -- [1] This root folder must already exist
     * rasters.gdb		-- [2] This geodatabase must exist containing named rasters
     * map1/		        -- Project folders are created using raster names (above)
         * map1.gdb	    -- GDBs, datasets and featureclasses are made using datasets.ini
         * sub_folders/	-- [3] Subfolders to make in each project folder
         * map1.xlsx	    -- [4] Excel tracking file
     * map2/
         * etc.
         * etc.